kzryzstof/2025-advent-of-code/day_12/README.md

 `FillRatio` is the main heuristic measure of “goodness”: denser shapes are usually easier to place without leaving unusable holes.

-### Region (the space under a tree)

-`internal/abstractions/region.go`

-A `Region` owns the backing grid (`space`) and tracks its dimensions.
-The packing algorithm writes placed shapes into this grid.

-### ChristmasTree present configuration
+### Region and tree configuration

-`internal/abstractions/christmas_tree.go`

-Each tree stores remaining counts in `PresentConfiguration` objects, sorted descending by count (helpful for iterating and updating).
+- `internal/abstractions/christmas_tree.go` holds the region size and remaining present counts.
+- `internal/maths/region.go` holds the mutable 2D grid used during packing.

 ---

 ## Precomputing combined shapes (pairwise permutations)

-`internal/abstractions/shape_permutations.go`
+`internal/algorithms/shape_permutations.go`

-Before packing any tree, the code precomputes how two present shapes can be “packed together” into a single composite shape.
+Before packing any tree, the code precomputes how two present shapes can be “combined” into a single composite shape.

 ### Transformations (rotations / flips)

-The algorithm applies a sequence of in-place 3×3 operations:
+3×3 transformations live in `internal/maths/slice_extensions.go`:

 - `RotateClockwise`
 - `VerticalFlip`
 - `HorizontalFlip`
 - `NoOp`

-This generates multiple orientations.

 ### Combining two shapes

-`internal/abstractions/shape_packing.go` implements:
+The actual merge logic is implemented in `internal/algorithms/combine_presents.go` via:

-- `PackShapes(fixedShapeID, fixedShape, movingShapeID, movingShape, slideOffset, verbose) Shape`
+- `CombinePresents(fixedID, fixedShape, movingID, movingShape, slideOffset, verbose) Shape`

-Process:
+At a high level:

-1. Optionally **slide** the moving shape down by `slideOffset` using `SlideShape`.
+1. Optionally **slide** the moving shape down by `slideOffset`.
-2. Compute how much the moving shape can be shifted left without overlap using `computeColOffset`.
+2. Compute the horizontal packing offset (how far the moving shape can shift without overlap).
-3. Create a new canvas sized to hold both shapes.
+3. Create a new canvas sized to hold both pieces.
-4. Paste the fixed shape at `(0,0)` and the moving shape at the computed offset using `PasteShape`.
+4. Paste both shapes into the canvas (using their indices as cell values).
-5. Return a new `Shape` with updated `Dimension` and `FillRatio`.
+5. Compute `Dimension` and `FillRatio` for the merged shape.

 ### Choosing the “best” combination

-`CombinationCatalog` (`internal/abstractions/combination_catalog.go`) keeps, for each left present index, the combinations with other presents and retains the most “optimal” one based on `FillRatio`.
+`internal/services/combination_catalog.go` stores candidate combinations and keeps the most “optimal” ones based on `FillRatio`.

-This gives the packing stage a menu of “dense composite pieces” it can try to place first.

 ---

 ## Placing shapes into a region

-`internal/abstractions/shape_packing.go` also contains:
+Placement is implemented in `internal/algorithms/pack_shape.go`:

-- `PackShape(region, shape, verbose) bool`
+- `PackShape(region, presentIndex, shape, verbose) bool`

-It attempts to place the given shape into the region grid:

-- It searches for an insert position (`findInsertPosition`) where all occupied cells of the shape fit in empty cells of the region.
+It searches for an insert position where all occupied cells of the shape fit inside empty cells of the region, then writes the shape into the region.
-- On success, it writes the shape cells into the region and returns `true`.
-- On failure, it returns `false`.

-(There are debug helpers like `PrintShape`/`PrintShapes` to visualize intermediate states when `verbose` is enabled.)

 ---

 ## Packing strategy per Christmas tree

-`internal/abstractions/cavern.go` orchestrates the full solution.
+Packing orchestration is implemented in `internal/algorithms/cavern_packing.go`:

+- `PackAll(cavern, verbose) uint` returns the number of trees that failed.

 For each tree:

 1. Build the permutation catalog once for all presents:
-   - `catalog := ComputePermutations(c.presents, verbose)`
+   - `catalog := ComputePermutations(cavern.GetPresents(), verbose)`
-2. For the current tree region, **place combined shapes first**:
+2. For the current tree region, **place combined presents first** (highest fill ratio first).
-   - Iterate present indices in descending fill-ratio order.
-   - For each present type, try its best combinations (from the catalog).
-   - Decrement both involved present counts as combinations are placed.
-3. Then **place remaining individual presents** one by one.
+3. Place remaining individual presents.
-4. If any required present can’t be placed, this tree is counted as **failed**.

-At the end, the program prints how many trees could be fully packed.

 ---